ckeditor/ckeditor4-docs/guides/dev/features/basicstyles/README.md

 * CKEDITOR.config.coreStyles_subscript
 * CKEDITOR.config.coreStyles_superscript

-The following example configures CKEditor to output bold with an inline CSS style, italic with the `<i>` element, and subscript and superscript with classes defined in an external CSS file added to the editor configuration with the CKEDITOR.config.contentsCss option.
+The following example configures CKEditor to output bold with an inline CSS style, italic with the `<i>` element, and subscript and superscript with CSS classes.

 	config.coreStyles_bold = {
 		element: 'span',